kangdongil/airbnb-clone_20210531/README.md

     `ordering = ("~")`
     set default ordering
 - Give Functionality on AdminPanel
+  Admin Function mostly used only on Admin
   - How to add function
     ```
     def [Title](self, obj):
           ~
           return [Something]
     ```
-  - Assign Name to Function [FunctionName].short_descriptions = ""
+  - Name Function when displayed [FunctionName].short_descriptions = ""
+  - Display Function
+    add in `list_display`
+  - Duplicate Function by class meta
+  - Enable Boolean Mark
+    `[Function].boolean = True`

 * fieldsets: A group of fields
 * Assign Name to Object